gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

 In this case, `joint1_frame` is rigidly affixed to `link1`, `joint3_frame` is rigidly affixed to `link3`, etc.

-### Joint: Implicit Frame's Affixed Link

-Given that joint frames can be implicitly referenced, they should have a useful non-zero configuration.
-Since prior versions of SDFormat specified a joint's pose by default w.r.t. the child link, it is proposed to make the joint's implicit frame coincide with `Jc`, and thus be affixed to the child link.

 ## Model Frame

 When a model is defined, a model frame is effectively assigned.
 This should